 In this case, use parted to repartition the disk and choose the GPT partition style because MBR does not support disks over 2 TiB.

-For details about how to initialize data disks, see Introduction to Data Disk Initialization Scenarios and Partition Styles.
+For details, see Introduction to Data Disk Initialization Scenarios and Partition Styles.

-8.6 How Can I View My Disk Usage?
+8.5 How Can I View My Disk Usage?

 You can view your disk usages in either of the following ways: